zakaahmed1/zakaahmed1/README.md

 I'm a software engineer with a background in mathematics.
 I'm currently working on some AI/ML projects and looking to go into Data Engineering via an AI/ML pathway.

-- 💻 Currently working on: a Pomodoro-style workday timer and Spring Boot checklist systems
+- 💻 Currently working on: a central game hub with a collection of game created using Python and TypeScript
 - ☁️ AWS Certified Cloud Practitioner, AWS Certified AI Practitioner
 - ☁️ Databricks Certified Data Engineer Associate and Certified Generative AI Associate
 - 🧠 MSci in Mathematics | Studying Financial Engineering (WQU)